BearTS/BearTS/README.md

 - 😄 Pronouns: He/Him
 - 🧠 Currently a Freshman at Vellore Institute of Technology, Vellore, pursuing Computer Science and Business Systems

-If you want to support the work I do, I would really encourage you to buy me a coffee
+If you want to support the work I do, consider buying me a cup of coffee
 <img src="https://img.shields.io/badge/Buy%20me%20a%20-coffee-ff5f5f?style=flat-square&logo=buy-me-a-coffee">

 **Technologies:**